-It is really challenging to prepare piquant poriyal using mildly sweet & earthy flavored deep red beetroots.
-I tried various preparations with different ingredients to satisfy my palate; eventually I found that adding garlic, coconut & pepper not only helps to spice up this poriyal but also to add a burst of flavor.
-I have also added nicely fluffed up lentils along with steamed beet chunks for the soft and crunchy texture.
+It is really challenging to prepare piquant poriyal using mildly-sweet earthy-flavored deep red beetroots.
+I tried various preparations with different ingredients to make beetroot poriyal more palatable, eventually I found that adding garlic, coconut & pepper not only helps to spice up this poriyal but also adds a burst of flavor.
+I have also added nicely fluffed up lentils along with steamed beet chunks for adding delicious texture.

 I like to take beetroot poriyal as a mid-morning salad and it tastes best with rice and sambar/ rasam usually taken by south Indians for lunch.